Severson-Group/eMach/docs/source/user_guide.rst

 Designer
 ~~~~~~~~

-The ``Designer`` Protocol is used to convert the free variables from the optimization algorithm, into a ``design`` object.
-The  ``design`` object, does not have any required function calls, and is used as a container for all the information regarding the design which is being evaluated.
-In order to be considered a ``Designer`` class the ``create_design`` function must be implemented using the following function signature.
+The ``Designer`` protocol is used to convert the free variables from the optimization algorithm, into a ``design`` object.
+The  ``design`` object, does not have any required function calls, and is used as a container for all the information regarding the design which is to be evaluated.
+In order to be considered a ``Designer`` class, the ``create_design`` function must be implemented using the following function signature.

 .. code-block:: python